atharvades31/Machine_learning_projects/README.md

-1)  SONAR - Rock Vs Mine Prediction :
+1)  SONAR - ROCK VS MINE PREDICTION :

  From the dataset we need to predict if the object detected by SONAR is Rock or Mine.